kjappelbaum/oximachinetool/README.md

 - [ ] Add more examples

-- [x] Add the colorcoding for the uncertainty
+- [x] Add the color coding for the uncertainty

 - [ ] Precompute feature vectors for example

-- [ ] Add some explainability plots
+- [x] Add some explainability plots

 - [ ] Couple details with structure

-- [ ] Add plot of feature distribution in trainin set (e.g. violin plot) and the metal site as dots
+- [ ] Add plot of feature distribution in training set (e.g. violin plot) and the metal site as dots

-- [ ] Potentially add a Explore section for the EDA
+- [ ] Potentially add an explore section for the EDA

 - [x] add a test for the container build